Research has discovered earlier puberty onset in both girls and boys with diabetes.

 If you are at a desk job, move around or take a small walk every two hours during the shift.
 Don’t go near the vending machine and slot an exercise schedule in your functional cycle, says Dr Anoop Misra, Chairman, Fortis C-DOC Hospital for Diabetes and Allied Sciences

-Night owls may need to pay more attention to their lifestyle because their chronotype may increase the risk for Type-2 diabetes (Source: Getty Images)
+diabetes night owlsNight owls may need to pay more attention to their lifestyle because their chronotype may increase the risk for Type-2 diabetes (Source: Getty Images)

-Listen to this article Your browser does not support the audio element.
+Your browser does not support the audio element.

 Are you a night owl?
 Then you are likely to have a higher risk of developing Type-2 diabetes.
 A recently published study from the US shows that people with “evening chronotype” or those who prefer to be active in the evening, sleep and wake up late are 19 per cent more likely to develop diabetes, even after the researchers accounted for lifestyle factors.
 This means that unhealthy habits may explain away a large proportion of the risk but not all of it.